alexjohnson505/flock-navigation/README.md

 The above quote is from Craig Reynold’s online writings on boids.
 This project was inspired by the chaotic, yet beautiful nature of organic creatures.
-I wanted to create an interactive experience that piggy-backed on this theme.
+I wanted to create an interactive experience that used this theme as a gameplay mechanic.

 Running: